sokinpui/pymcp/README.md

 No concept like "resources", "tools", or "prompts", since all of them are just a function that input something and return something.
 Everything is a tool.
 It leaves to user defining the scope of the tools.

 The internal tools like `list_tools_available` and `ping`, are also some type of "tools".
-Therefore it is very easy to extend the server capabilities.
+Tools and Server are decoupled. core tools are like extension of the server.